lambdastack/lambdastack/docs/home/howto/CLUSTER.md

 4. Finally, start the deployment with:

     ```shell
-    lscli apply -f newcluster.yml --no-infra
+    lambdastack apply -f newcluster.yml --no-infra
     ```

     This will create the inventory for Ansible based on the component/machine definitions made inside the `newcluster.yml` and let Ansible deploy it.
-Note that the `--no-infra` is important since it tells LScli to skip the Terraform part.
+Note that the `--no-infra` is important since it tells LambdaStack to skip the Terraform part.

 ## How to create an LambdaStack cluster on existing air-gapped infrastructure

 *Please read first prerequisites related to [hostname requirements](./PREREQUISITES.md#hostname-requirements).*

-LScli has the ability to set up a cluster on air-gapped infrastructure provided by you.
+LambdaStack has the ability to set up a cluster on air-gapped infrastructure provided by you.
 These can be either bare metal machines or VMs and should meet the following requirements:

 *Note.
 Hardware requirements are not listed since this depends on use-case, component configuration etc.*